 There is a reason why people enjoy buying different types of hacky sacks.
 Maybe you / you and your friends play various games and they change when you introduce a different style.

 Scenario #3: You do a little bit of everything, you try and get a few "hacks" with friends, attempt the occasional trick.
 Fail.
 Succeed.
 This is most of us.
 I wish I had a clear answer for you, but I don't.
-If you wanted one hacky sack, something like The Kaboom would be a classic choice, but in reality The Burn or The Insanity may be your favorite!
+If you wanted one hacky sack, something like The Aftershock would be a classic choice, but The Burn or The Insanity may be your favorite!
 These are good "all around" choices or you're a candidate for 2 to 3 footbags that are all totally different!

 Freestyle: These footbags are favorites for people who try and do a lot of skilled maneuvers, whether or not you're really good, or just aspire to be.